helpfulengineering/project-georges-cpap/README.md

-# Boussignac CPAP
+# Georges CPAP
-3D printable Boussignac CPAP system with no moving parts.
+3D printable CPAP system with no moving parts.
 This system could pose the following advantages over traditional solutions:

 > #### Lowest O2 consumption rate of any CPAP system
 > * Only 15-30L/min flow rate for 3.5-10cmH2O